 This is the third (and long overdue) piece in a series re-examining the way we think about Livable Streets.
 The first two articles (here and here) detail the history of a wonderful young man named Fidel who ran with a crew just north of USC.
-His experience mirrors that of many of the teens I have met over the several years I have been volunteering in high schools around L.A.
-As such, it offers insight into how challenging it can be to promote a Livable Streets agenda in areas where streets are contested.
+His experience mirrors that of many of the teens I know in South Central and, as such, offers insight into what "livability" means in areas where streets are contested.

 “As soon as we got out of school,” Fidel says, “we hit the corner and we see their truck.
 It was three guys.
 I was like, ‘Aaaah, fuck!’”

 The guys “busted a U” and came up behind him, asking where he was “from.”

 “They clearly knew who I was,” he says.